adventure-portal/adventure-portal.github.io/index.md

 # Initial User Study

 We surveyed five members of the UH community.
-We gathered feedback by asking the test users to perform the tasks of adding, editing, and saving an activity, filterting through activities, and browsing through adventures to see if there were any points of confusion along the way.
+We gathered feedback by asking the test users to perform the tasks of adding, editing, and saving an activity, filtering through activities, and browsing through adventures to see if there were any points of confusion along the way.
 We had the following people test the application.

 * Allie Kim
 * Kevin Wong